chef/chef-server/omnibus/partybus/README.md

 ### Considerations

 The reason for adding a top-level DSL around upgrades is to future proof the API.
-If some change is required for one of the DSL methods (e.g. upgrade_schema_to), we need the ability to support both old versions of the upgrade syntax as well as newer versions.
+If some change is required for one of the DSL methods, we need the ability to support both old versions of the upgrade syntax as well as newer versions.
 For example:

 ```ruby
 define_upgrade 'its_a_futurama_party', :api_version => 2 do